Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/README.md

 | Initial Estimate| 1.025 | 1.18  | 0.02  | 0.1 | 1.08  | 0.0018 | 1.22  | 0.5 |

 The necessary R code to run this is summarised below.
-Note that
+Note that not the below code does not include the code for each of the nine models built, as that would include irrelevant repetition.

 * Use the following command line to set the working directory to the relevant repository, load in the necessary files and run load the libraries highlighted above.
   ```sh